Azure/azure-service-operator/v2/tools/generator/internal/conversions/README.md

         conversionContext)
 ```

+For our sample endpoints, you'd correctly predict that `assignPrimitiveFromPrimitive` will be involved here.
+We don't try and do that directly because there are too many possibilities to handle - recursively calling `CreateTypeConversion` with a smaller problem both gives us greatest flexiblity, and helps keep each handler relatively simple.

-Returning a high quality error message is critical to anyone trying to debug conversion failures.
+Returning a high quality error message is critical to anyone trying to debug conversion failures, so we construct a useful one here.
+The `DebugDescription()` handler returns a string that contains a comprehensive breakdown of the type.
+If it encounters a `TypeName`, the definition is looked up and a description of that type is included as well.

 ``` go
     if err != nil {